Driving in Italy: All you Must Know Before you hit the road

 Can Americans drive in Italy?

-Is it recommendable to drive in Milan?
+Is it recommended to drive in Milan?

 There are a lot of ZTL areas where cars that don’t have special permission cannot circulate and it’s difficult to find a car park.